 Advertisement:

-Ottawa is the capital city of Canada.
-It is also the ice skating capital of the world.
-Every winter, the Rideau Canal freezes over to become the largest natural ice rink in the world!
-Starting near Parliament Hill in Ottawa, the Rideau Canal skateway runs a lengthy 7.8 km.
+Ottawa, Ontario, Canada’s capital city is also the world’s ice skating capital.
+Every winter, the Rideau Canal freezes and becomes the largest natural ice rink in the world and perfect for skating.
+Starting near Parliament Hill in Ottawa, the Rideau Canal runs 7.8 km.
+Each year, about 20,000 people head to the frozen Rideau Canal during Winterlude to ice skate.

 Winter in Canada | Tips for Safe Driving